 Answer: You're right; it can be confusing.
 The differences between the preterite and imperfect tenses of ser, especially, can be subtle.
 In sentences where either verb form could be used, the difference might not be translatable to English without adding context.

-The quick answer to the main part of your question is that era would probably be used in the sentence you gave, because you're probably talking about something that happened (or, more precisely, something that was) over an indefinite period of time.
+The quick answer that era would probably be used in the sentence you gave, because you're probably talking about something that happened (or, more precisely, something that was) over an indefinite period of time.
 If you were to modify the sentence (or provide a context) to indicate that the neighbor was friendly only during a specific time period (for example, fue amable conmigo durante esa semana), you would use the preterite form.

 Normally, the imperfect of ser would be used when providing the background to the events of what you're talking about.
 If however, you are talking about something that represents an action, the preterite would be appropriate.
 For example, if you were talking about your friendly neighbor, and there was a specific time when he became a grouch, you might say fue refunfuñón to indicate that the grouchiness was an event, not a mere background to your tale.